mindset-dojo/mindset-dojo.github.io/_authors/michael-basil.md

   I never expected taming parrots and navigating soccer scrums to lead me to coaching leaders—but looking back, it makes perfect sense.

-  Growing up in my mom’s parrot shop, I learned early how to calm unruly macaws.
+  Growing up in my mom’s parrot shop, I learned early to read patterns of tension and trust by calming unruly macaws as I relaxed into edge zones.
 On the soccer pitch, I found rhythm in motion—shifting fluidly between opportunistic striker and lockdown defender.
 Later, I trained for elegant simplicity with a computer engineering degree from the University of Illinois and spent my early career driving Agile and technology-driven transformation initiatives across complex organizations.

   Through a series of deeply challenging personal and professional lessons, I came to see that trying to control everything—inside or out—was itself the